 Inspired by traditional Hawaiian kapa cloth’s bold graphics and textured patterns, this style exposes the raw clay body while white slips are brushed on and carved with lines and patterns.

 This body of work was made during my one year of pottery study with Ken Matsuzaki in Mashiko, Japan.
 Using my teacher's clays, glazes and firing methods, I learned about the significance and beauty of Oribe ware.
 Oribe glaze itself is a copper green ash glaze.
-Its translucent and runny characteristics is gives it a rich and dynamic complexity.
-The pieces shown here are a combination of Oribe and Shino glazes, with iron or white slips underneath the Shino.
+Its translucent and runny characteristics give it a rich and dynamic complexity.
+The pieces shown here are a combination of Oribe and Shino glazes, with red iron or white slips underneath the Shino.
 These were reduction fired for over 30 hours in a gas kiln.

 Slab built vessels, more architectural.
 SImple is best.